Spain in the Eurovision Song Contest 2009: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big 4", Spain automatically qualified to compete in the final on 16 May 2009.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 The EBU's Reference Group approved a request by the Spanish broadcaster for Spain to broadcast the second semi-final on 14 May 2009 due to its commitments to broadcast the Madrid Open tennis tournament.

 In Spain, the second semi-final was broadcast on a tape delay on La 2 and the final was broadcast on La 1 with commentary by Joaquín Guzmán.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Iñaki del Moral.
+RTVE appointed Iñaki del Moral as its spokesperson to announce during the final the Spanish votes.
 The broadcast of the final was watched by 5.12 million viewers in Spain with a market share of 35.9%.
 This represented a decrease of 23.4% from the previous year with 4.214 million less viewers.

 Final

 Soraya took part in technical rehearsals on 9 and 10 May, followed by dress rehearsals on 15 and 16 May.
 This included the jury final on 15 May where the professional juries of each country watched and voted on the competing entries.
 During the running order draw for the semi-final and final on 16 March 2009, Spain chose to perform last in position 25 in the final as one of the seven wildcard countries, following the entry from Finland.

 The Spanish performance featured Soraya on stage wearing a purple jumpsuit with crystal inlays, joined by three backing vocalists wearing purple dresses and two dancers wearing black suits.
 The performance began with the performers on a small staircase which they made use of throughout the performance.
 The LED screens displayed nightclub-styled imagery including disco balls, projections of the lyrics from the song "Take me!" and "Shake me!", and a close-up of Soraya's face.
 The performance also featured pyrotechnic flame effects as well as the use of glitter fountains and red bolts.
 The choreographer for the performance was Mayte Marcos.
-The three backing vocalists that joined Barei were Noemí Gallego, Verónica Ferreiro and Nora Gallego, while the two dancers were Dima Oleschenko and Alexey Postolovski.
+The three backing vocalists that joined Soraya were Noemí Gallego, Verónica Ferreiro and Nora Gallego, while the two dancers were Dima Oleschenko and Alexey Postolovski.
 Spain placed twenty-fourth in the final, scoring 23 points.